Bomberman 2

 Bomberman 2 (Custom Battler Bomberman in Japan) is a video game for the Nintendo DS.
-Part of the Bomberman franchise, it is the sequel to the 2005 DS game.
 The game takes place in Grid City, a cyberspace-like setting.

 Gameplay

 The game contains a single player Mission Mode and multiplayer Battle Mode.
 In addition, there is a custom multiplayer mode, allowing for customization in fighting other non-CPU players.
 Scattered armor parts can also be collected and equipped to enhance Bomberman's power through a leveling system, adding strategic depth to the gameplay.

 The game is also compatible with the Nintendo DS Rumble Pak for force feedback during gameplay.